polyadic/funcky-money/README.md

 * [x] Evaluation passes through precision to result.
 * [ ] Override Precision on evaluation.
 * [x] Support different Exchange rates (evaluation).
-* [ ] Every construction of `Money` currently rounds to two digits, while this is interesting for 5.7f, it has bad effects in evaluation.
-We should remove the rounding again, and should only round non-decimals.
+* [x] Every construction of `Money` currently rounds to two digits, while this is interesting for 5.7f, it has bad effects in evaluation.
+We should remove the rounding again.
 * [ ] Evaluation arithmetic `Money` operations can use different rounding mechanism (`MidpointRounding`).
 * [ ] The default `MidpointRounding` mechanism is bankers rounding (`MidpointRounding.ToEven`).
 * [x] Multiply a `Money` with a real number (`int`, and `decimal`).